fbpx

 8. Follow a tutorial or take a class

 Learn more about a joint interest or learn a new skill.
 Look on YouTube, Udemy, and Coursera for free courses, tutorials, and classes.
+You might also like a few more suggestions for online things you can do with friends

 Creative things to do with friends

 If you and your friends are in a creative mood, try these activities.
 They don’t require much money or specialist equipment, just enthusiasm and time.
-Creative things are also great activities for introverted people.
+Creative things are also great activities for introverted people

 1. Bake and decorate cookies